-Certain Dealers have also agreed with the Issuer and Temasek that following an issuance of Notes they will make a market in such Notes for a specified period of time.
+The Dealer has also agreed with the Issuer and Temasek that following an issuance of Notes it will make a market in such Notes for a specified period of time.
 However, there can be no assurance that a market for the Notes will develop or be available at all times.
 Moreover, once the obligation to make a market has expired, any market-making activities with respect to such Notes may be discontinued at any time without notice.